nasa/harmony-SMAP-L2-gridding-service/README.md

 ## Releasing

-A release consists of a new Docker image for the harmony-SMAP-L2-gridding-service published to github's container repository.
+A release consists of a new Docker image for the Harmony SMAP L2 gridding service published to github's container repository.

 A release is made automatically when a commit to the main branch contains a